 We recognize that families of UMKC students may have questions if their student becomes involved in a conduct situation at the university.
 We have answered some of the frequently asked questions about our processes below.

 My student was contacted about a conduct code violation.
-Can I call the Office of Student Affairs to find out more about what happened?
+Can I call the Office of Student Conduct and Civility to find out more about what happened?

-The Family Educational Rights and Privacy Act (FERPA) protects the privacy of all students’ educational records.
+Parents may contact the Director of Student Conduct and Civility, however, please note that The Family Educational Rights and Privacy Act (FERPA) protects the privacy of all students’ educational records.
 Education records are defined as any records that are directly related to a student and are maintained by an education agency or institution.
 Common examples of student records protected by FERPA include grade reports and disciplinary files.
 Due to this law, we cannot give out information about a student’s disciplinary record, even to parents who are paying their student’s tuition, unless that student has filed a release of information form, which waives their FERPA protection.
-This is generally done during orientation.
-If a form is not on file with the university, the student must come to the Records and Registration office, Administrative Center, room 115 and sign a release in person.

 Will my student be able to tell you their side of the story?